 Looking for a job these days can be extremely difficult.
-It’s no longer a matter of dreaming big, or having lots of skills and certificates.
-This, however, does not mean that there are no jobs available; there are lots of them, but it’s all about hard work – knowing and using the best job search tips and strategies.
+It’s no longer a matter of dreaming big or having lots of skills and certificates, however, it does not mean that there are no jobs available.
+There are lots of them, but it’s all about hard work – knowing and using the best job search tips and strategies.

 1. Search and Apply for Jobs Online